 Then, there’s a tight relationship between your guitar’s volume and the BD-2’s tone knob.
 That gives you a fine grade, easy sound customization.
 The tone knob works best with half the guitar’s volume, and it lets you go from dark tones to extremely bright and high on treble.
 You can adjust this further with your amp/guitar combo.

 Whilst the BD-2 excels in boosting your clean tone or creating a very broken, crunchy sound, it’s not meant to create high-gain distortions.
 Instead, it offers the familiar overdrive sound, a sound that’s friendly, non-intrusive, easy on the ears, and easy on the mix.
 That’s a feature I find great for beginners, as you wouldn’t have to meddle too much with this peddle to make it into your style.

-The tone of the distortion, as I said, is warm.
-I would describe the overdriven tones as creamy and crunchy, sounds typical of vintage tube amps.
+The tone is warm.
+I would describe the overdriven tones as creamy and crunchy, sounds typical of a vintage tube amp.
 Particularly, I love how this pedal reacts to your playing dynamics, which makes your sound feel more alive.

 Even so, this pedal still packs a thick growl with all of the knobs turned right.